ACBRrobotics/RPLIDAR_A1_open3d/README.md

 `$ sudo usermod -a -G dialout <insert your username>`

 Reboot your computer, and start playing around with your LiDAR point cloud data!
-Remember to change your COM port if you have more than one serial devices plugged into your computer, or are working in a windows environment
+Remember to change your COM port if you have more than one serial devices plugged into your computer, or are working in a windows environment.